vanskater362/MidnightTooltip/README.md

 ## Usage

 Once installed, the MidnightTooltip addon will automatically enhance your tooltips.
-You can customize the settings through the in-game options menu, which can be accessed by typing `/midnighttooltip` in the chat.
+You can customize the settings through the in-game options menu, which can be accessed by typing `/midnighttooltip` or `/mtt` in the chat.

-## Localization

-MidnightTooltip supports multiple languages.
-Currently, it includes:

-- English (US)
-- German (DE)

-The addon will automatically detect your game language and load the appropriate localization file.

 ## Contributing